 1903: Nobel prize in physics for the discovery of the radioactive elements polonium and radium with husband and partner Pierre Curie.

-Dorothy Crowfoot Hodgkin (Britain) 1964: For her work using X-ray diffraction techniques and analyses to determine the structure of penicillin and vitamin B-12.
+Dorothy Crowfoot Hodgkins (Britain) 1964: For her work using X-ray diffraction techniques and analyses to determine the structure of penicillin and vitamin B-12.
 You can read more about Crowfoot Hodgkins in her Profile →

 Barbara Askins (American b.
 1939): Invented a solution to enhance photographs using radioactive material while working at NASA.
 “On July 18, 1978, Askins received U.S. patent No. 4,101,780 for a “Method of Obtaining Intensified Image from Developed Photographic